 Sonke, C. and A. Fuller.
 2012.
 Outmigrant Trapping of Juvenile Salmon in the Lower Tuolumne River, 2012.
 Prepared for Turlock and Modesto Irrigation Districts by FISHBIO, Oakdale, CA.

 S.P.
 Cramer and Associates.
-(1998.
+1998.
 Evaluation of juvenile Chinook behavior, migration rate and location of mortality in the Stanislaus River through the use of radio tracking.
 December.
 Gresham, OR.)—entrained tracked fish on Stanislaus

 Spiga, I, S. Cheesman, A. Hawkins, R. Perez-Dominguez, L. Roberts, D. Hughes, M. Elliott, J. Nedwell, and M. Bentley.
 2012.
 Understanding the Scale and Impacts of Anthropogenic Noise upon Fish and Invertebrates in the Marine Environment.
 SoundWaves Consortium Technical Review (ME5205).

-Stanislaus Operations Group (SOG).
+Stanislaus Operations Group.
 2011.
 Annual Report of Activities, October 1, 2010 to September 30, 2011.
 October.

-Stanislaus Operations Group (SOG).
+Stanislaus Operations Group.
 2012.
 Annual Report of Activities, October 1, 2011 to September 30, 2012.
 October.

-Stanislaus River Fish Group (SRFG).
+Stanislaus River Fish Group.
 2004.
 A Summary of Fisheries Research in the Lower Stanislaus River.
 Working Draft.
 March 10.

-State Water Resources Control Board 2010-- Feather River Spring-run, Fall-run and Steelhead natural spawning

 Steel, A. E., P. T. Sandstrom, P. L. Brandes, A. P. Klimley.
 2012.
 Migration Route Selection of Juvenile Chinook Salmon at the Delta Cross Channel, and the Role of Water Velocity and Individual Movement Patterns.
 Environmental Biology of Fishes 96: 215–224.

 Stern, M. A., L. E. Flint, A. L. Flint, N. Knowles, and S. A. Wright.
 2020.
 The Future of Sediment Transport and Streamflow Under a Changing Climate and the Implications for Long-Term Resilience of the San Francisco Bay-Delta.
 Water Resources Research 56(9):e2019WR026245.